moderndatacompany/dataos.info/docs/interfaces/cli.md

 DataOS CLI is a text-based interface that allows users to interact with the DataOS context via command prompts.
 It offers a consistent experience across operating systems like MacOS, Linux, and Windows.

-CLI provides several capabilities - programable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface(TUI), and a host of other features.
+CLI provides several capabilities - programmable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface (TUI), and a host of other features.

 The following document encapsulates the installation steps for CLI, initialization steps for the DataOS context, and the shell grammar for first-time users to understand the command structure.